shekar-ym/AWS-DVA-C01-Course/README.md

     > Deployment Type:
       Rolling update
       Blue Green (powered by Code Deploy)
     > Task Placement

   ECS Service with Load Balancers
+  1. If you dont specify the host port(0) in port mapping, host port assigned will be random.
+So every task that is launched will have a different host port mapped.
+  2. But with this kind of random ports, it will be difficult to route the traffc.
-  1. ALB support dynamic port forwarding between container and host - instead of specifying port mappings at each task level.
+  2. ALB support dynamic port forwarding between container and host - helps to route the traffic to random host port and balance the load.
-  2. ALB's dynamic port forwarding - is helps to run multiple same tasks on same EC2 instance.
+  3. ALB's dynamic port forwarding - is helps to run multiple same tasks on same EC2 instance.
+  4. In an ECS service, LB can only be set on service creation.
+  5. ALB - allws to use dynamic host port mapping (multiple tasks allowed per container instance).
+Rule based routing and paths supported.
+  6. Can't be achieved with Classic LB (requires static host port mappings (only one task allowed per container instance)).
+Rule based routing and paths not         supported.
+  7. SG of ECS Container service should edited to allow traffic (from all ports) from ALB SG.

+  ECR
+  1. Private Docker image repo
+  2. Access controlled through IAM.
+Permission errors ===> Check IAM policy.
+  3. AWS CLI v1 login command (may be asked at the exam)
+      $(aws ecr get-login --no-include-email --region eu-west-1)
+  4. AWS CLI v2 login command (newer, may also be asked at the exam - pipe) aws ecr get-login-password --region eu-west-1 | docker login --username AWS -- password-stdin 1234567890.dkr.ecr.eu-west-1.amazonaws.com

+  Fargate
+  1. Serverless.
+No EC2 involved.
+  2. Create task definitions and AWS will run containers for you.
+  3. To scale, just increase number of tasks.
+  4. No need to configure port mapping.
+Fargate will take care of dynamic routing.

+  ECS IAM Deep Dive
+  1. EC2 Instance profile is attached to EC2 instance which is part of container instance.
+  2. EC2 instance profile is used by ECS agent to make API calls to ECS Service (for registering EC2 to ECS).
+  3. Also to send logs to CloudWatch logs and pull images from ECR.

+  4. ECS Task runs on EC2 instance and needs ECS Task role.
+  5. Each task will have specific role for its purpose.
+  6. Task role defined at Task definition role.

+  ECS Task Placement

 # AWS Serverless: Lambda
 # AWS Serverless: DynamoDB
 # AWS Serverless: API Gateway